-Why Employers Ask for Social Security Numbers on Applications
+Why Do Employers Ask for Social Security Numbers on Applications?

-Some employers (including state hiring agencies) require applicants to list their social security number (SSN) when completing job applications.
-Employers may want your social security number to conduct a background check or credit check.
+Some employers (including state hiring agencies and the federal government) require applicants to list their Social Security number (SSN) when completing job applications.
+Employers may want your Social Security number to conduct a background check or credit check.

-Check with your State Department of Labor to ascertain any restrictions for local employers to request your social security number.
+Check with your State Department of Labor to learn about any restrictions for local employers requesting your Social Security number.

 Your Options for Filling Out the Application

-With the rise of identity theft, it makes sense to be wary of to whom you give your social security number to.
-If the employer says giving your social security number is optional, you can simply choose not to give it.
+With the rise of identity theft, it makes sense to be cautious when giving out your Social Security number.
+If the employer says giving your Social Security number is optional, you can simply choose not to give it.
 If it is required on the application, you can still choose not to list it if that's possible.